Brit-Am Movement History

 Publications

-In Kiryat Arba at that time there existed a coterie interested in the Lost Tribes.
+In Kiryat Arba there then existed a coterie interested in the Lost Tribes.
 Some of them were researching and writing about it.
-Most members of this band were converts to Judaism but natural born Jews were also present.
+Some members of this band were converts to Judaism but natural born Jews were also present.

 Individuals whom we remember well in this connection include:

-John Hulley, from the USA, a scholar and gentleman whose field is similar to that of Brit-Am but with a somewhat variant Biblical and historical focus.
+John Hulley, from the USA, a scholar and gentleman whose field was similar to that of Brit-Am but with more of a non-Hebrew Biblical emphasis and a more restricted historical focus.

 Mordecai Lapid was a veteran immigrant from Russia where he had been a famous "refusenick" or activist on behalf of the right of Jews to move to Israel which at that time was forbidden by the Russian authorities.